amaralibey/gsv-cities/README.md

 Official repo for Neurocomputing 2022 paper: **GSV-Cities: Toward Appropriate Supervised Visual Place Recognition**

-DOWNLOAD: please fill the following form [LINK](https://forms.office.com/r/nwgiKLQFiu)
+DATASET DOWNLOAD: please fill the following form [LINK](https://forms.office.com/r/nwgiKLQFiu)

 Experiments can be run from `main.py`, the code is commented and should be clear.
 Feel free to open an Issue if you have any question.